 You are currently viewing Travel rules and countries’ entry requirements: introduction

 Planning your trip yourself will always lead to a trip that is much more enjoyable — and much more affordable too, of course.
-As part of your preparation, checking the countries’ entry requirements is really a very basic and essential step.
+As part of your preparation for ALL trips, checking the countries’ entry requirements is really a very basic and essential step.

 In fact, it’s literally the only step that’s mandatory when you want to go to any country: checking what the country’s entry requirements are.
 That’s pretty much it, the rest is just details.